Translators in Programming Languages

 Usually, a longer program is divided into a number of smaller subprograms called modules.
 It is easier to develop, test, and debug smaller programs.
 A linker is a program that links smaller programs to form a single program.
 The linker links the machine codes of the program.
 Therefore, it accepts the user’s programs after the editor has edited the program, and the compiler has produced machine codes of the program.
 The Process is called Linking.

 In the next article, I am going to give you an overview of Different Types of Applications.
-Here, in this article, I try to give you an overview of Program and Programming Languages and I hope you like this article.
+Here, in this article, I try to give you an overview of Translators and their needs in Programming Languages and I hope you like this Translator and their needs in the Programming Languages article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.